THE ROAD BACK: After Suffering a Serious Knee Injury Last Season, Moniteau Senior Chason Delarosa-Rugg Tackling Physical and Mental Comeback

 Initially, the injury didn’t seem all that severe.
 It wasn’t a torn ACL or MCL or PCL, but Delarosa-Rugg knew he had done something to that knee.

-At first he though he had only hyperextended it during a loss at Keystone on Jan.
+At first, he thought he had only hyperextended it during a loss at Keystone on Jan.
 27.

 “I thought I’d be back in a week or two,” he said.